DAI is a fellowship of leader developers passionate about helping Christian leaders grow and have a transformative impact in their communities.

 Committed to effectiveness, integrity humility, partnering, mentoring, holism, biblical standards and to reaching those with the least access.

-Senior Consultant for Non-Formal Training & Adult Education
+CEO & Senior Consultant for Non-Formal Training & Adult Education

 John serves half-time with DAI.
 He joined the DAI team in January 2006 when his major responsibilities included the development of new materials for the training of DAI's staff and volunteer trainers.
 He has since written the MA Course modules on "Teaching and Learning for Ministry", "Partnership" and Fundraising".
 He has also written the "Facilitating Learning" and the "Fundraising in Ministry" Workshops in the non-formal Workshop programme and co-written a major revision of the "Servant Leadership Workshop.
 He regularly teaches Courses in DAI's MA Programme and has worked with groups in Uganda, Burundi, Nigeria, Nepal, Sri Lanka and India.
 Before joining DAI, John worked in the adult education sector in the UK, in leadership roles overseas with Feba Radio and, in the UK, with both the Langham Partnership and as an international trainer working in Africa, Asia, Europe and North America with Interdev.